OpenAngelArena/oaa/docs/events.md

 Array of string names of items to show in the hint box.

 ### ngp_expire_item
 Remove a given Need/Greed/Pass UI instance for a player's screen.
 Used when the choice expires and the item is no longer available.
+Passes object with the following keys.

 **id**
 Type: `string` or `number`